futuregrid/manual/_sources/contributing.txt

   doc/source/index.rst

-into a single manaul.
-Due to this organization it is also possible to create custom manauls that may suport a particular class.
+into a single manual.
+Due to this organization it is also possible to create custom manuals that may suport a particular class.
 For example a class on big data may not be wanting to use MPI and thus a special manual for such a class could be created.
 The nice thing is that the teacher does not have to create additional information, but can just